-There is also an enrichment section at the back of this book.
-Please reach out to us with your feedback as you read these books to your students.
+There are sections in the back of the book for 6 objectives.
+You choose the best objective for your students.
+There is also an enrichment section for lesson plan ideas.
+Please reach out to us with your feedback as you read these books to your students: LearningIsFunInKona@Gmail.com

-LearningIsFunInKona@Gmail.com